python/cpython/Doc/library/pty.rst

 concept: starting another process and being able to write to and read from its controlling terminal programmatically.

-Because pseudo-terminal handling is highly platform dependant, there is code to do it only for SGI and Linux.
+Because pseudo-terminal handling is highly platform dependent, there is code to do it only for SGI and Linux.
 (The Linux code is supposed to work on other platforms, but hasn't been tested yet.)